ana-nobre/SQL-and-Python-Music-Analytics-Decision-Making/README.md

 This project was developed to combine **Python** and **SQL** for extracting, organizing, and analyzing real-world music data.

-The work began in a **cross-functional team environment**, where I led scope alignment and established the initial API strategy.
-We worked with shared code ownership and pair programming to accelerate delivery and maintain high standards.

-I then advanced the work independently, consolidating the pipeline end-to-end: automating data extraction, designing the SQL schema, and developing queries that delivered decision-ready insights.
-Along the way, I combined hands-on coding with leadership responsibilities—facilitating stakeholder alignment, managing delivery risks, and ensuring clear documentation—so the project remained transparent, scalable, and impactful.

 ---

 ## 📌 Objectives